September of My Years

 September of My Years is a 1965 studio album by American singer Frank Sinatra, released on Reprise Records in August 1965 on LP and October 1986 on CD.
-The orchestral arrangements are by Gordon Jenkins, their fifth album collaboration.
+It was his fifth album collaboration with arranger Gordon Jenkins.
+Released shortly before Sinatra's fiftieth birthday in December of that year, September of My Years hearkens back to the ballad-oriented concept albums of his 1950s Capitol era, with songs that broadly explore themes of ageing, self-reflection and nostalgia.

 It peaked at No. 5 on the Billboard Pop Albums chart.
+Both September of My Years and the double-LP compilation A Man and His Music won the Grammy Award for Album of the Year.
 In 2000 it was voted number 190 in Colin Larkin's All Time Top 1000 Albums.

 Background

-Sinatra was to turn 50 years old in December 1965, and the release of this album along with A Man and His Music and Strangers in the Night marked a surge of popularity in his music.

-Both September of My Years and A Man and His Music won the Grammy Award for Album of the Year.
-CBS television cameras were rolling the night (earlier in the spring) that Sinatra recorded "It Was a Very Good Year" for the album.
-The edited result was included in a Walter Cronkite CBS News special (1965 SPECIAL REPORT: FRANK SINATRA), broadcast on November 16, 1965.

-Sinatra's performance of "It Was a Very Good Year" won the Grammy Award for Best Vocal Performance, Male, at the Grammy Awards of 1966.
-Arranger Gordon Jenkins was awarded the Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s) for the same song.

 This was the first album Sinatra and Jenkins had recorded together since 1962's All Alone.
 Jenkins and Sinatra would next work together on the 1973 album Ol' Blue Eyes Is Back, the 1980 album Trilogy: Past Present Future, and the 1981 album She Shot Me Down.

+CBS television cameras captured Sinatra recording "It Was a Very Good Year" for this album.
+The footage was included in a Walter Cronkite CBS News special broadcast on November 16, 1965.
+Sinatra's performance of "It Was a Very Good Year" won the Grammy Award for Best Vocal Performance, Male.
+Arranger Gordon Jenkins was awarded the Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s) for the same song.

 The album was released on CD on October 10, 1986.
 It was re-released and remastered on May 26, 1998, as part of the Entertainer of the Century series done together by Reprise and Capitol Records.
 That version is currently out of print.
 Concord Records reissued the album again, newly remastered on compact disc, on August 31, 2010.
 This version includes two bonus tracks, a live performance of "This Is All I Ask" recorded at Carnegie Hall in June 1984, and the single mix of "How Old Am I?" released in 1968.